 Visiting the theatre is a culturally enriching experience – one that all people should be able to access.
 Most venues plan theatre seating to accommodate wheelchairs, but what about patrons who are deaf, hard of hearing or visually impaired?
+This is where theatre captioning technology comes in.

 Given the fact that 1 out of every 6 Australians has hearing loss and in excess of 600,000 Australians are blind or partially sighted, that’s a lot of people who have limited access to theatre productions.
 Good acoustics only go so far, so captioning and providing audio descriptions is the logical solution.

-Luckily, more and more theatres are now using captioning technology, including the Arts Centre in Melbourne, Sydney Opera House and other high profile venues.
+Luckily, more and more theatres are now using captioning technology, including the Arts Centre in Melbourne, Sydney Opera House and other high-profile venues.
 Theatre captioning is an accurate text display of a theatre performance in its entirety, including actors’ dialogue, ad-libs, asides, song lyrics, musical descriptions and other sound effects.

 With over 4 million Australians with a hearing loss and 1 in 5 Australian households speaking a language other than English, theatre captioning offers social inclusion and equal access to the arts for both of these groups.